divyashk/Sys-admin2020/Administration.md

    failed: [localhost] (item=None) => {"censored": "the output has been hidden due to the fact that 'no_log: true' was specified for this result", "changed": false}
    fatal: [localhost]: FAILED! => {"censored": "the output has been hidden due to the fact that 'no_log: true' was specified for this result", "changed": false}
    ```
-   * This error really took some time to  figure out but was finally fixed by updating the OpenVPN signing keys as suggested in one of the un-merged pull request by "lvlohammadii".
+   * This error really took me some time to  figure out but was finally fixed by updating the OpenVPN signing keys as suggested in a pull request by **"lvlohammadii"**.

-   * I again had to start over the process right since the beginning, but I had done it atleast 10 times already, and this time it atleast worked.
+   * I again had to start over the process right from the beginning, and this time it worked.

-After tackling with all these errors, I did still recieve some errors but none them halted the installation process and were simply skipped.
+After tackling with all these errors, I did receive some errors but none of them halted the installation process and were simply skipped.
+At the end I received this summary.
 ```
 PLAY RECAP ******************************************************************************
 34.126.125.129             : ok=332  changed=270  unreachable=0    failed=0    skipped=110  rescued=2    ignored=1
 localhost                  : ok=25   changed=3    unreachable=0    failed=0    skipped=1    rescued=0    ignored=0
 ```

-And finally the setup ended created the directory genereated-docs inside the cloned repo.
+Finally the setup ended creating the directory 'genereated-docs' inside the cloned repo.

 This directory consisted of 4 .html files( primarily 2).
 * vpn-server.html consisted of the user and password required for accessing the website(instructions for using) hosted on the vpn-server.
 * vpn-server-firewall-information.html consists of information listing all the open ports on the newly created server.

 ![](./images/generated_docs.png)

 ## Question-2